Why didn’t Virginia Giuffre testify at Ghislaine Maxwell’s sex-trafficking trial?

 All deny her allegations and say her accounts are fabricated.

-Even as prosecutors decided to not include her in the case against Maxwell, Ms Giuffre has sued Prince Andrew for sexual assault, meaning that she may still get her day in court.
+Even as prosecutors decided not to include her in the case against Maxwell, Ms Giuffre has sued Prince Andrew for sexual assault, meaning that she will still get her day in court.

-A US district judge ruled the case can go forward on 12 December, after Prince Andrew’s lawyers sought to have it dismissed based on a settlement Ms Giuffre reached with Epstein in 2009.
+US district judge Lewis Kaplan ruled the case can go forward on 12 January, after Prince Andrew’s lawyers sought to have it dismissed based on a settlement Ms Giuffre reached with Epstein in 2009.

 Register for free to continue reading